-The Common Brushtail Possum is the most widely distributed large possum species.
+The common brushtail possum is the most widely distributed large possum species.
 They mainly inhabit areas of woodlands and open forests.
-In the wild, Common Brushtail Possums usually make a home in the hollow limbs of trees.
+In the wild, common brushtail possums usually make a home in the hollow limbs of trees.
 They are also known for making their homes in roofs of houses and sheds in suburban areas.

-Threats to the Common Brushtail Possum include loss of habitat, predation by dingoes, foxes, cats and dogs, and also competition between other possums and animals for food sources and home sites.
+Threats to the common brushtail possum include loss of habitat, predation by dingoes, foxes, cats and dogs, and also competition between other possums and animals for food sources and home sites.

 Common Brushtail Possum Profiles

-Georgia was a wild-born possum who was donated to the Zoo in 2010 by Queensland Parks and Wildlife Service after she could not be released back into the wild.
+Georgia was a wild-born possum who was donated to Australia Zoo in 2010 by Queensland Parks and Wildlife Service after she could not be released back into the wild.
 They think she may have been born in 2008.

-Like a lot of our animals, she is harness-trained so she can get out and explore the Zoo.
+Like a lot of our animals, she is harness-trained so she can get out and explore the zoo.
 She loves her food, with pear and figs being her favourite!

 On a hot day she loves fruit ice blocks as a special treat.